vector-man/LibIPS.NET/README.md

 LibIPS.NET is a .NET implementation of 'libips', a library for 'International Patching System' (IPS) patches.

-It is based on the source code of 'flips' that was originally created by Alcaro.
+It is based on the source code of 'flips,' that was originally written in C++ and created by Alcaro.
 You can read more about his version on this forum: http://www.smwcentral.net/?p=viewthread&t=61289

 License
 =======
-Copyright (c) 2013 CodeIsle.com, http://www.codeisle.com
+Copyright (c) 2013 - 2017 CodeIsle.com, http://www.codeisle.com
 Copyright (c) 2012 Alcaro.